dekkoproject/dekko/docs/dev/development/setup.md

 This section outlines the steps to get a working development environment for Dekko.

-## Setup launchpad account
+## Setup Dekko project GitLab account

-First thing you need to do (if you haven't already) is setup you launchpad profile following the steps outlined here https://help.launchpad.net/YourAccount/NewAccount
+Head over to Dekko's [gitlab instance](http://code.dekkoproject.org) and create an account.
+Once the account is confirmed you need to add your ssh key so that you can push and pull branches.

-Once done you should now be able to assign yourself to bugs and create project branches on launchpad.
+Once done you should now be able to assign yourself to bugs and create project branches on gitlab.

 ## Install latest Ubuntu SDK